amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 You can explore the world's first multitasking 16-bit computer from 1985 with the addition of a more modern desktop from 1992, AmigaOS 3.

-To change from the default 640×256 resolution to something like 1280×720 or 1920×1080 for use with a 16:9 HD display, hold down the right mouse button and select your preferred resolution from the ScreenMode menu.
+To change from the default 640×200 resolution to something like 1280×720 or 1920×1080 for use with a 16:9 HD display, hold down the right mouse button and select your preferred resolution from the ScreenMode menu.
+540p is a nice, usable screen resolution that just doubles every pixel on a 1080p display.

 Non-working games: